|

 500 (1949-Present)

 The workhorse of the WE line for many years.
 These are the phones most baby boomers grew up with.
 Originally introduced in black only with a metal fingerwheel.
-Colors and clear plastic fingerwheels were added in 1953 and
+Colors and clear plastic fingerwheels were added in 1953

-was licensed to all comers, and was made by numerous companies.
+decree, this design was licensed to all comers, and was

-by several companies today!
-I specialize in the high quality US-built models made before
+is still being produced by several companies today!
+I specialize in the high quality US-built models made

-cost reductions that were instituted after the break up of the Bell
+before cost reductions that were instituted after the

-System in 1984.
+break up of the Bell System in 1984.

 Email for availability and price of other variations and colors, including both hardwired and modular versions.
-Popular model numbers are: 500DM - Single line rotary desk set with modular cords
+Popular model numbers are: 500DM - Single line rotary desk set with modular

-(middle photo - green set) 554BM - Single line rotary wall set with modular cords Popular colors include beige, black, green, aqua, yellow, red
+cords (middle photo - green set) 554BM - Single line rotary wall set with modular

-and pink.
+red and pink.
 Price range: $80-150,

 depending on style and color.